huterer/cosmology-school-2025/program.md

     caption: "Image Credit: Mansfield & Diemer"
 ---

-Detailed program information will be forthcoming in Winter/Spring 2025.
+Detailed program information will be forthcoming in Spring 2025.